vkrinitsyn/diff-doc-rs/README.md

 The implementation run in steps:
 1. Receive change on a Base document from host/user A and produce a Patch_A.
 2. Receive change on a Base document from host/user B and produce a Patch_B.
-3. Compare for disjoint on Patch_A and Patch_B, so they can mutually apply in **ANY** order.
+3. Compare for disjoint on Patch_A and Patch_B, so they can mutually apply in any order.
  -  if patches intersect, then Patch_B, which goes after Patch_A will be rejected.
-4. Apply Patch_A and Patch_B on any order in any hosts to get same document.
+4. Apply Patch_A and Patch_B in **ANY** order in any hosts to get same document.

 Notice:
 Array deletion must not have at index less than other patch array update, neither two different index's delete.